 Other food sources than plants: Some butterflies also like to eat fruit after it ferments…so feel free to toss your old apples and bananas into your butterfly garden.
 Those with horses may know that some butterflies feed on manure so sling some around your butterfly garden (preferably in a hidden spot, and preferably downwind).

 Choosing the best plants that attract butterflies is a lot easier if you understand butterfly anatomy and biology.
 Butterflies cannot focus their eyes so the world appears blurry, thus they are more attracted to mass plantings of brightly colored butterfly flowers than those planted singly.
 Butterfly eyes are sensitive to different colors than humans and they see blue, purple, green, yellow and orange much better than they see red.
 They can also see ultraviolet light and many butterfly flowers have distinct patterns that only appear under ultraviolet light.
 Butterflies have a great sense of smell (via their antennae) and so fragrant flowers are a favorite.
 Butterflies reproduce by laying eggs on the leaves of butterfly host plants so it is best if you do not remove spent leaves right away as you may inadvertently be removing butterfly eggs.
 It’s best to leave perennials standing over the winter, or at least to pile them into a loose pile in some out-of-sight corner of the butterfly garden.

-NC Cooperative Extenstion - 4H article on butterflies
+NC Cooperative Extenstion - 4H article on what plants attract butterflies

 The Butterfly Site - Butterflies